PierreSenellart/provsql/doc/source/user/studio.rst

    :math:`\sigma`), an inline-SVG histogram, and a PDF/CDF toggle on the right.

-The same optgroup hosts a *Sample* entry that draws raw samples via :sqlfunc:`rv_sample`; the result renders as a collapsible ``<details>`` panel with a six-value inline preview and a "show full list" expander.
+The same group hosts a *Sample* entry that draws raw samples via :sqlfunc:`rv_sample`; the result renders as a collapsible panel with a six-value inline preview and a "show full list" expander.
 When the conditioning event's acceptance rate truncates the run below the requested ``n``, the panel surfaces an actionable hint pointing at ``provsql.rv_mc_samples``.